Non-Stationary Wireless Channel Modeling Approach Based on Extreme Value Theory for Ultra-Reliable Communications: Introduction

 EVT is a powerful framework characterizing the probabilistic distribution of infrequent extreme events or equivalently the tail distribution.
-EVT has been recently utilized at the data link and network layers to model the tail statistics of queue length and delay \cite{upperlayer_03}-\cite{upperlayer_05} or derive closed-form asymptotic expressions for the throughput, bit error rate (BER), and PER over different fading channels \cite{upperlayer_04} -\cite{upperlayer_01}.
+EVT has been recently utilized at the data link and network layers to model the tail statistics of queue length and delay \cite{upperlayer_03}-\cite{upperlayer_05}.
+Additionally, EVT has been employed to derive closed-form asymptotic expressions for the throughput, bit error rate (BER), and PER over different fading channels \cite{upperlayer_04} -\cite{upperlayer_01}.
 However, these data link and network layer studies use the extrapolation of existing average statistics-based channel models in the ultra-reliable region, which have not yet been proven to be accurate experimentally.
 EVT has also been utilized at physical layer for wireless channel modeling to provide a fit to the whole distribution of large/small-scale fading \cite{fadingevt_01} -\cite{fitevt_04}.
-Nevertheless, EVT has never been incorporated into wireless channel modeling to estimate the tail statistics and address the constraint in the ultra-reliability region, which requires the development of methodologies for the determination of the optimum threshold below/above which the samples correspond to the extreme events, or to acquire a large number of samples to capture the extreme events occurring rarely. \cite{Mehrnia2020} is the only existing study focusing on modeling the statistics of the channel model for URLLC by using the concept of EVT, however, stationary channel assumption may not be realistic for channels with time-varying characteristics.
+Nevertheless, EVT has never been incorporated into wireless channel modeling to estimate the tail statistics and address the constraint in the ultra-reliability region.
+This constraint requires the development of methodologies for the determination of the optimum threshold below/above which the samples correspond to the extreme events, and acquiring a large number of samples to capture the extreme events occurring rarely. \cite{Mehrnia2020} is the only existing study focusing on modeling the statistics of the channel model for URLLC by using the concept of EVT, however, stationary channel assumption may not be realistic for channels with time-varying characteristics.